What does EGEF fund?

 - Members’ areas of interest and strengths

-The integrity of the grant process is critically important to the Foundation as a matter of public perception, fiduciary responsibility, and faith building with educators, and donors.
+The integrity of the grant process is critically important to EGEF as a matter of public perception, fiduciary responsibility, and faith building with educators, and donors.
 As such, committee members are required to abide by a Conflict of Interest Policy to strictly avoid any participation in decision-making involving grant requests from their own children’s educators in the current and subsequent school year.

 Committee members, as with all EGEF Board members, treat all submitted grant materials, discussions, and decisions within the grant process as confidential.